alphagov/govuk-content-metadata/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS END (do not remove) -->

-# Inference pipeline [run in the cloud]
+# Inference pipeline [run on a VM with GPU on Google Compute Engine]

-The pipeline is currently deployed in a Docker container onto a Virtual Machine (VM) instance on Google Compute Engine (GCE).
+The pipeline is currently deployed in a Docker container onto a Virtual Machine (VM) instance on Google Compute Engine (GCE) within the `cpto-content-metadata` Google Project.

+A schedule is associated to the VM which runs the pipeline twice a month, on the 1st and 15th of each month.
+To run the pipeline on an ad-hoc basis outside of this schedule, simply start the VM instance (please remember to turn it off!).

-The GCE VM instance is called `bulk-inference-pipeline` in the `cpto-content-metadata` Google Project. **To run the pipeline, simply start the VM instance.**
+The GCE VM instance for the Phase-1 entities is called `bulk-inference-phase1-ubuntu-gpu`.

-If you want to know more about how to deploy pipelines in a Docker container onto a Google Compute Engine VM, refer to the Google official documentation [Deploying containers on VMs](https://cloud.google.com/compute/docs/containers/deploying-containers).
+To know more about how to the VM was set up, please see [bulk_inference_pipeline/README.md][bulk_inference_pipeline/README.md].

 ## Pipeline Flow and Components